litenova/ChainRunner/README.md

 ## Usages

-Using the the class below you intend to send notifications your desired user in the form of email, SMS and Telegram message.
+Using the class below you intend to send notifications to your desired user in the form of email, SMS and Telegram message.

 ```c#
     public class SendNotificationRequest